TerraFirmaCraft/Documentation/1.20.x/custom.md

 - `fluid`: The registry name of a fluid which corresponds to this metal.
 - `melt_temperature`: A number.
 The melting temperature of the fluid of this metal.
 - `specific_heat_capacity`:  A number which specifies how fast this metal fluid heats up relative to others.
 This is measured in Energy / (mB x °C), meaning it's scaled relative to a quantity of mB, and that higher values will cause it to require more energy (time) to heat up.
-- `ingots`: An [Ingredient](../ingredients/) which defines ingot items that are of this metal.
+- `ingots`: An optional [Ingredient](../ingredients/) which defines ingot items that are of this metal.
 This is used in order to allow other mod ingots to be placed in ingot piles.
+- `double_ingots`: An optional [Ingredient](../ingredients/) which defines double ingot items that are of this metal.
+This is used in order to allow other mod ingots to be placed in double ingot piles.
-- `sheets`: An [Ingredient](../ingredients/) which defines sheet items that are of this metal.
+- `sheets`: An optional [Ingredient](../ingredients/) which defines sheet items that are of this metal.
 This is used in order to allow other mod sheets to be placed in sheet piles.

 **Note** There must be a **unique** fluid for every metal.
 Creating multiple metals that reference the same fluid is liable to cause undefined behavior and may introduce bugs!